matlab-deep-learning/llms-with-matlab/README.md

 This repository contains example code to demonstrate how to connect MATLAB to the OpenAI™ Chat Completions API (which powers ChatGPT™).
 This allows you to leverage the natural language processing capabilities of GPT models directly within your MATLAB environment.

-The functionality shown here simply serve as an interface to the ChatGPT API.
+The functionality shown here simply serves as an interface to the ChatGPT API.
 You should be familiar with the limitations and risks associated with using this technology as well as with [OpenAI terms and policies](https://openai.com/policies).
 You are responsible for any fees OpenAI may charge for the use of their API.

 ## Setup
 1. Clone the repository to your local machine.